 Since social media is available 24/7 and is constantly updating, the addictive aspect stems from fear of missing out (FOMO).
 Our brains are wired for collaboration and we are fully aware when others are doing something that excludes us triggering primitive survival responses.
 Constantly checking social media allows us to meet this primal need by becoming involved in the lives of others ensuring we are never left out.

-Some signs social media is negatively impacting your life:
+Signs social media is negatively impacting your life

 - Going online is your first priority in which you check it as soon as you wake up, many times a day and it’s the last thing you look at before bed.